swapnilhota/nextjs-api-routes/README.md

 * "getStaticProps" function can be used in any page to pre-render data of that page in server side.
   It runs in server-side and not visible in client side.

+* Dynamic api can be defined in the same way as dynamic page route is defined i.e. using "[].js"